-A key consideration when choosing the right franchise for you should be whether the franchise in question is a member of the British Franchise Association (BFA).
+A key consideration when choosing the right franchise for you should be whether it is a member of the British Franchise Association (BFA).
 This is the governing body that represents the franchise industry in the UK.
-To become a member of the BFA, a franchise business must adhere to a set of standards that establishes best practice in the franchising world.
+To become a BFA-approved franchise, the business must adhere to a set of standards that establishes best practice in the franchising world.
 The main objective of the BFA is to create credibility in the franchise industry for it to grow.
 To do this, the BFA offers impartial advice and information to franchisors and franchisees to enable them to grow in a positive way.

 >> Read more: